-A prevailing message in the marketing profession is the difference between a business-to-business (B2B) and business-to-consumer (B2C) company, and the corresponding changes needed for the marketing strategy for each.
-This isn’t just from marketers, either.
 One of the most common questions in every single discovery conversation with Element Three is centered on our team’s experience with either B2B or B2C brands.
 Do we have experience with both?
 Of course.
-In fact, due to working with multiple OEMs selling through dealer networks, many of our most successful partnerships combine elements of B2B and B2C sales and marketing support.
+In fact, due to working with multiple OEMs that sell through dealer networks, many of our most successful partnerships combine elements of B2B and B2C sales and marketing support.

 The question that’s really being asked is whether or not our team will understand a B2B or B2C company’s challenges.
-Do we understand each, and do we have experience to solve those pains?
-The more important question for marketers everywhere to answer is more fundamental.
+Do we understand each, and do we have the experience to solve their pains?
+The more important question for marketers everywhere to answer, though, is more fundamental.
 Is there any real difference in marketing between a business-to-business company and a business-to-consumer company?

 Go-to-market strategy depends on your audience

-One of the immediate differences between a company selling to consumers and a company selling to other businesses is the overall market size.
-While I’m sure there is an obscure product in the B2B marketplace that has an enormous addressable market, on the whole a B2C company is generally going to have more potential buyers.
+One of the most obvious differences between a company selling to consumers and a company selling to other businesses is the overall market size.
+While I’m sure there is an obscure product in the B2B marketplace that has an enormous addressable market, in general a B2C company is going to have more potential buyers.
 The fallout from this for the marketer is fairly drastic.